Rolisteam/DiceParser/HelpMe.md

 * The condition (see validator)
 * the instruction to do when it is true.

-There is also 2 optional parameters
+There are also 2 optional parameters
 * the compare method
 * the instruction to do when it is false.